 - Struggling to maintain school or work responsibilities

-- Engaging in risky behavior (i.e. driving under the influence of fentanyl)
+- Engaging in risky behavior (for example, driving under the influence of fentanyl)

 - Confusion, nervousness, and agitation